garyttt/freeipa_puppet_foreman/README.md

 5. Ensure the run_user@controller (gtay@centos8) SSH public key is authorized by remote_user@remote_host (gtay@ALL_VMs).
 6. Ensure the remote_user (gtay) has sudo right at the remote_host (ALL VMs).
 7. Ensure curl and GIT client are installed at ALL VMs.
+8. Ensure ntpd service is inactive and chronyd service is active at ALL VMs.

 # Centralized UNIX Authentication: FreeIPA Primary and Secondary Master